 - Emergency Management Director

 Emergency management directors develop strategies in response to natural and human-made disasters.
 Like other managers, they organize programs, train staff, and allocate resources.
 Although staff-level emergency service positions are open to individuals with a bachelor's degree, directors usually need a master's and extensive work experience.
-They also benefit from certification through organizations like the International Association of Emergency Managers.
+They also benefit from earning certification through organizations like the International Association of Emergency Managers.

 - Information Security Manager

-With master's credentials and professional certification, information security analysts can work in management positions.
+With master's degrees and professional certification, information security analysts can work in management positions.
 These IT leaders oversee the entire security network for their organizations.
 After identifying operational needs, managers implement policy compliance software and maintain network infrastructure.
 They work with teams to update software and conduct forensic investigations.